One Million Years B.C.

 One Million Years B.C. is a 1966 British adventure fantasy film directed by Don Chaffey.
-The film was produced by Hammer Film Productions and Seven Arts, and is a remake of the 1940 American fantasy film One Million B.C..
+The film was produced by Hammer Film Productions and Seven Arts, and is a remake of the 1940 American fantasy film One Million B.C. produced by Hal Roach Studios.
 The film stars Raquel Welch and John Richardson, set in a fictional age of cavemen and dinosaurs existing together.
 Location scenes were filmed on the Canary Islands in the middle of winter, in late 1965.
 The UK release prints of this film were printed in dye transfer Technicolor.
 The U.S. version released by 20th Century Fox was cut by nine minutes, printed in DeLuxe Color, and released in 1967.

 Like the original film, this remake is largely ahistorical.
 It portrays dinosaurs and humans living at the same point in time; according to the geological time scale, the last non-avian dinosaurs became extinct 66 million years ago, and modern humans (Homo sapiens) did not exist until about 300,000 years B.C.
 Ray Harryhausen, who animated all of the dinosaur attacks using stop-motion animation techniques, commented on the U.S. King Kong DVD that he did not make One Million Years B.C. for "professors...who probably don't go to see these kinds of movies anyway."

 Plot

 This is a story of long, long ago, when the world was just beginning...
 A young world, a world early in the morning of time.
 A hard, unfriendly world.
 Creatures who sit and wait.
 Creatures who must kill to live.
 And man, superior to the creatures only in his cunning.
 There are not many men yet.
 Just a few tribes scattered across the wilderness.
 Never venturing far, unaware that other tribes exist even.
 Too busy with their own lives to be curious.
 Too frightened of the unknown to wander.
 Their laws are simple: the strong take everything.
+This is Akhoba, leader of the Rock Tribe.
+And these are his sons, Sakana and Tumak.
+There is no love lost between them.
+And that is our story.

-Men of the dark-haired Rock tribe, led by chief Akhoba, who is accompanied by his rivalrous sons, Tumak and Sakana, capture and kill a warthog and return to share it with the rest of the tribe.
+Men of the dark-haired Rock Tribe, led by chief Akhoba, who is accompanied by his rivalrous sons, Tumak and Sakana, capture and kill a warthog and return to share it with the rest of the tribe.
 Tumak and Akhoba fight over the meat, and Akhoba banishes Tumak to the harsh desert.
-After surviving several encounters with various prehistoric creatures, Tumak collapses on a remote beach and is spotted by Loana and other women of the fair-haired Shell tribe.
+After surviving several encounters with various prehistoric creatures, Tumak collapses on a remote beach and is spotted by Loana and other women of the fair-haired Shell Tribe.
 Joined by some of the men from the tribe, Loana rescues Tumak from an Archelon which is driven into the sea.
-Tumak is taken to the Shell tribe's village where he discovers they are more civilized and advanced than the Rock Tribe.

-Back at the Rock tribe, Sakana tries to seize power by killing Akhoba.
+Tumak is taken to the Shell Tribe's village where he discovers they are more civilized and advanced than the Rock Tribe.
+Back at the Rock Tribe, Sakana tries to seize power by killing Akhoba.
 Akhoba survives, but is a broken man as Sakana becomes the new leader.